achekry/-Elsevier-SoftwareX-pyDEMATEL/README.md

 2. **Package Integration Mode**: Allows developers to directly integrate the `DEMATELSolver` or `FuzzyDEMATELSolver` classes into their own applications, without needing the graphical interface.

 ## License
-This project is licensed under the BSD License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD License - see the [LICENSE.md](LICENSE) file for details.

 ## Features